 Initially, I was using an Ad Inserter plugin to inject custom content into specific parts or sections of the blog.
 At the same time, I have the WPCode Lite plugin, which is mainly for inserting scripts into the header/footer and other parts of the website.

-I removed one of these plugins and now have only one.
-I opt to uninstall Ad Inserter because, primarily, the plugin is more useful for blogs that run contextual advertising, which I don’t do here.
+I removed one of these plugins, so I now have only one.
+I opt to uninstall Ad Inserter because, primarily, it’s more useful for blogs that run contextual advertising, which I don’t here.ย

 Another thing I did was uninstall the social sharing plugin and replace it with the JetPack social sharing button.